Uruguayan Rugby team – 72 days in the Andes

 Since they were at the top of a mountain without supplies and no one had any gear to travel through the frozen landscape they decided the best thing to do would be to stay put and wait for rescue.

-Surely enough over the next few days one of the group died, with the others being forced to eat him which gave strength to the other weak members of the group who otherwise may not have made it.
+Surely enough over the next few days, one of the group died, with the others being forced to eat him which gave strength to the other weak members of the group who otherwise may not have made it.

 60 days after the crash the group decided that no one was ever going to come while they were still alive, and so sent out 2 of the strongest members of the group to find help.

-These 2 men trekked for 38 miles over the next 10 days, crossing the peak of the next mountain blocking their view to the west and on to flatter land were they hoped to find a village.
+These 2 men trekked for 38 miles over the next 10 days, crossing the peak of the next mountain blocking their view to the west and on to flatter land where they hoped to find a village.